canjs/canjs/index.md

 ### Templated Event Handlers Pt 2 `"{objectName}"`

-Controller can also bind to objects other than `this.element` with templated event handlers.
+Control can also bind to objects other than `this.element` with templated event handlers.
 This is _critical for avoiding memory leaks that are so common among MVC applications.